I. Two Kinds of Faces#

 A former FDE told Burry: “Foundry isn’t a perpetual license.
 You have to be trained to use it.
 Even then, you still need extensive ongoing support.”

 What do those FDEs actually do on-site?
 Write ETL pipelines to move data from SAP to Foundry.
 Debug Kafka connectors.
 Handle schema incompatibilities between Oracle and Snowflake.
 Explain to business users why a Link definition needs to change.
-The essence of this work is data integration and glue code — the most labor-intensive, context-dependent drudgery in all of software engineering.
+The essence of this work is data integration and glue code — the most labor-intensive, context-dependent part of enterprise software engineering.

-Every engineer who’s done an enterprise data warehouse project knows this kind of work: exhausting, tedious, no silver bullet.
+Every engineer who’s done an enterprise data warehouse project knows this kind of work: often tedious, and with no silver bullet.
 Thousands of system integrators worldwide do exactly the same thing.
 Accenture does it.
 Deloitte does it.
 Infosys does it.
 The difference?
-They don’t wrap the grunt work in the word “Ontology” — so their valuation multiples are a fraction of Palantir’s.
+They don’t wrap this implementation work in the word “Ontology” — so their valuation multiples are a fraction of Palantir’s.

 The conceptual complexity of Ontology serves this business model perfectly.
 If you call Object Types “tables” and Actions “stored procedures,” the client’s IT department will say, “We can do this ourselves.”
 But if you call it “Ontology,” introduce a “semantic layer,” a “kinetic layer,” and a “dynamic layer,” and make the modeling process require clicking through a proprietary GUI for half an hour — then the client can never leave your FDEs behind.

 The harder the system is to use, the more dependent the customer becomes.
-The more arcane the concepts, the more indispensable the FDEs.
-This isn’t a bug — it’s a feature.
+The more arcane the concepts, the more indispensable the FDEs can become.

 Palantir’s own numbers confirm this: in 2025, customer count grew 34%, but average annual revenue from the top 20 customers grew 45%.
 CEO Alex Karp said something revealing on the earnings call: “There will be unexplainable revenue growth in the future, but there will not be unexplainable customer count growth.”
-Translation: we’re not planning to win more customers — we’re planning to extract more money from the ones we have.
+Translation: the strategy appears focused on growing wallet share within existing accounts.

 That’s a consulting firm’s growth model, not a software platform’s.